Business and Media Communications Pathway

 Applied Communication: This course has two components.
 First, students learn the essentials of Microsoft and Google productivity software.
 The second component includes how digital media such as the web and video can be used for effective business communication especially in areas such as advertising and public relations.

-Business Communication: Building on the learnings in Applied Communication, students will produce more advanced communications products in multiple formats such as web design, video and oral presentations.
+Business Communications: Building on the learnings in Applied Communication, students will produce more advanced communications products in multiple formats such as web design, video and oral presentations.
 This course will work in conjunction with the Virtual Enterprise class in terms of producing multimedia content.

 Virtual Enterprise: An experiential business course where students run a virtual business, a video production business called The Vision Media.
 The class is divided into departments for Administration, Marketing & Sales, Human Resources, Accounting and IT.
 Students prepare a business plan in the beginning of the year and an annual report at the end.
 The company participates in live events like trade shows and other competitions with hundreds of participating high schools both in the US and abroad.